35 Examples of Personal Goals You Need to Set (Updated 2023)

 Improve your listening skills

 Many of us listen to reply back.
 Why not listen to learn new things and not interfere when someone at work is talking?
-Open your ears more and your mouth less (ouch, ok that was kinda rude but you get the point).
+Open your ears more and your mouth less (ouch, okay, that was kind of rude, but you get the point).

 Know when to turn work off